• Partners

 System Default E.C. are available in every project, whereas Project-Specific E.C. are specific to each project.

-Project-Specific E.C. are closely related to the fields.menu.label section of your project’s database.menu.label: the fields.menu.label you set up here can be used as dynamic email contents when composing your email message.
+Project-Specific E.C. are closely related to the Fields section of your project’s Database: the Fields you set up here can be used as dynamic email contents when composing your email message.

 1.2 The Three Types of Fields